JugglerX/hugo-debug-bar/README.md

 # Hugo Debug Bar

-Very much a work in progress, attempting to create a developer tool for Hugo themers.
+Very much a work in progress, this is a basic theme debugging tool for Hugo.
+It is overlaid in the browser, similar to web developer toolbars I used for Drupal.

 **Demo:** https://distracted-volhard-ea30bf.netlify.com/services/accounting